-Powerlink has recently published a 'Project Assessment Draft Report' (PADR) to maintain reliability of supply in the Rockhampton area.
+Powerlink has recently published a 'Project Assessment Conclusions Report' to maintain reliability of supply in the Rockhampton area.

-The transmission line is nearing the end of its technical service life, with the majority of structures on the transmission line exhibiting signs of degradation.
+The transmission line between Egans Hill and Rockhampton is nearing the end of its technical service life, with the majority of structures on the transmission line exhibiting signs of degradation.
 Specifically, loss of the galvanising on members, the onset of early corrosion to nuts, bolts and hardware, and the decay of grillage foundations, all increase the risk of mechanical failure of components of the transmission line, particularly in storm and cyclonic conditions.
-This presents a risk to the ongoing safe, reliable and economic supply of electricity into Rockhampton and the surrounding area.
+This presents a risk to the ongoing safe, reliable and economic supply of electricity into Rockhampton and the surrounding area requiring resolution.

 In the context of engagement activities with consumers and the general community, Powerlink has assessed this project as 'normal' on the RIT-T Stakeholder Engagement Matrix.

-A copy of the Project Assessment Draft Report is available below.
+A copy of the Project Assessment Conclusions Report is available below.